 Many reasons to fall in love with the great outdoors.

 Nurses and vacations are usually two words that do not mix well together!
-Especially in these times, nurses have such busy schedules, and a large majority of RNs start their online MSN program as soon as they have enough experience hours to qualify.
+Especially in these times, nurses have such busy schedules.
 That being said, unless you want to end up getting burnt out, you need a break every now and then.
 Here we look at why camping is the perfect choice.

 Are Camping Trips Really Ideal for Nurses?

 Simply because you are a nurse, it doesn’t necessarily mean that camping is the best or the only option for a vacation mind you.
 However, there are certain advantages to going camping as a nurse for sure, much of which we will discuss next.

 Camping Helps You Truly Get Away from It All

 Taking a break means very little if anyone and everyone can reach you, or call you up to disturb your week of peace and serenity.
 Not that we would advise anyone to camp outside the reception area of course, but if you decide to skip a work call or two, at least you will now have a believable excuse!

 The main idea is to not just dodge calls, of course, but to actually experience a true break.
 It’s difficult to describe it, but the following should give newbies an idea of what to expect: